StevenRasmussen/XrmTSToolkit/README.md

         this.Parameters["StringValue"] = stringValue;
         this.IsCustomAction = true;  //Set this in order to let XrmTSToolkit know How to serialize the request.
 	}

+    /**
+     * This function is required only if a CustomActionResponse is needed to be returned, vs a standard ExecuteResponse */
+    CreateResponse<T extends XrmTSToolkit.Soap.ExecuteResponse>(responseXml: string) {
+        return new CustomActionResponse(responseXml);
+    }
 }
 ```